leovilok/chip8/README.md

 Details
 -------

-* CHIP-8 pixels are diplayed as 16px × 16px squares on screen (opens a 1024×512 window).
+* CHIP-8 pixels are diplayed as 16px × 16px squares on screen
+  (opens a 1024×512 window, resizable only in the GLFW implementation).
 * Background color is pure black, foreground color is pure white.
 * Buzzer uses a 440Hz saw wave.
 * To quit, just close the window (or press *Escape* using the Raylib implementation).